xingm2/Object_Oriented_Programming_in_Java/README.md

     map.draw will go through all the objects that are associated with our attached to our map object and will refresh them as well.

 -- ArrayLists and Generics
+List<Feature> countries = new ArrayList<Feature>();
+List is an Abstract data type, interface
+ArrayList is actual java class implements list behaviors To have a interface as the type of the variable, and the actual class as the type of the thing you instantiated

+ArrayList is in java.util
     Array vs ArrayLists

     countryArray[0] = f;